 The idea is to have everything you possibly need for shooting in a portable case that can stand up to the elements.

-While hard cases are durable and feature robust materials, they're still portable.
-With a hard case, you can shoot virtually anywhere globally without having to worry about your camera.
+While hard cases for camera and gear are durable and feature robust materials, they're still portable.
+With a hard camera case, you can shoot virtually anywhere globally without having to worry about your camera.

-For example, if you plan on packing your camera with you on an international flight, you'll want a hard case.
+For example, if you plan on packing your camera with you on an international flight, you'll want a travel case for camera.
 That way, you can toss your camera gear in the overhead compartment without any worries.
-Should the flight get turbulent, your hard case will stand up to any bumps or falls with ease.
+Should the flight get turbulent, your hard shell will stand up to any bumps or falls with ease.

-Not all hard cases are the same, either.
+Not all hard cases for camera are the same, either.
 They come in a wide variety of sizes and have varying storage options.
 The materials they use also differ from case to case.

 What Do You Need to Consider When Deciding on a Hard Camera Case?

-Regardless of the type of photographer you are, you'll want a durable case.
+Regardless of the type of photographer you are, you'll want a durable travel case for your camera and lens.
 Even if you shoot in a safe studio, there's still the hazard of dropping your case on the floor or pavement.
 You'll want to have a hard case with rugged enough materials to absorb the blow if that occurs.

 Here are some pointers regarding material choice: